huawei-noah/VanillaNet/README.md

 VanillaNet is an innovative neural network architecture that focuses on **simplicity** and **efficiency**.
 Moving away from complex features such as **shortcuts** and **attention** mechanisms, VanillaNet uses a reduced number of layers while still **maintaining excellent performance**.
 This project showcases that it's possible to achieve effective results with a lean architecture, thereby setting a new path in the field of computer vision and challenging the status quo of foundation models.

+## News

+**2023.06.02** In addition to the reported speed in the paper, we have also measured the speed with NVIDIA TensorRT on A100 and the speed on HUAWEI Ascend 910.
+The inference speed of VanillaNet superior to other counterparts. 🍺

 ## Comparison of Depth and Speed

 <img src="pic/depth.PNG" width="360px"/> <img src="pic/speed.PNG" width="300px"/>